-Frequency Modulation is an interesting feature on the SNES.
+Do you like weird FM?
+Pitch Modulation is an interesting feature on the SNES.
 It can take whatever is on the first channel and blend it into the next one, and mixes it together based on pitch and ADSR/GAIN envelope.
 It can only act as a "2-op" modulator, since the effects of the first combination do not carry on to a third channel with it enabled.
-Virtually anything can be mixed with anything, but often times it produces distortion or awfully detuned combinations.
+Virtually anything can be mixed with anything, but oftentimes it produces distortion or awfully detuned combinations.

 A few final quirks and limits to note about the SNES:

 * Pitch stops at 0x3FFF, and then wraps around.